CLI · TUI · Apache-2.0 licensed

 without leaving the terminal.

-OpenBoard turns a single CSV or JSON file into one authenticated React analytics app — then builds it, pushes it to GitHub, and deploys it to Vercel.
-Every new dataset becomes another tab in the same app, not a new project.
+OpenBoardCLI turns a single CSV, Excel, or JSON file into one authenticated React analytics app — then builds it, pushes it to GitHub, and deploys it to Vercel.
+Every new dataset becomes another tab in the same app, and a master Overview tab tracks spend and insights across all of them.
+Privacy-first: pick Local only (Ollama / LM Studio, nothing leaves your machine), Hybrid, or All remote before anything else.

 $ npm install -g openboard-cli